anhquan99/markdown/JS Framework/Javascript/Javascript Fundamentals.md

 # Primitive type
 - String
-	- Backticks: Are extended fucntionality quotes, they allow us to embed variables and expressions into a string by wrapping them in `&{...}`
+	- Backticks: Are extended functionality quotes, they allow us to embed variables and expressions into a string by wrapping them in `&{...}`
 	  ``````js
 	let name = "John"; // embed a variable alert
 	( `Hello, _${__name}_!` ); // Hello, John! // embed an expression